-The 850+ SHGs formed through SNSF’s on-ground facilitation across the states of Himachal Pradesh, Madhya Pradesh and Maharashtra has been the result of its long-standing partnerships with the central and state government bodies, viz., National Bank for Agriculture and Rural Development (NABARD) and District Rural Development Agency (DRDA).
-Group members are also provided with technical inputs to initiate micro-entrepreneurships to augment their family incomes.
+Apart from direct interventions, SNSF’s go-to strategy has been to route its interventions through women’s self-help groups (SHGs) to improve the quality of life in the aforementioned areas.
+The formation of 850+ SHGs has been as a result of SNSF’s on-the-ground activities across the states of Himachal Pradesh, Madhya Pradesh and Maharashtra and its longstanding partnerships with the Central and State Government bodies like the National Bank for Agriculture and Rural Development (NABARD) and the District Rural Development Agency (DRDA).
+Group members are also provided with technical inputs to embark on micro-entrepreneurial ventures to augment their family incomes.